WPCloudDeploy/wp-cloud-deploy/README.md

 4.16.0
 ------
 * New: Save any IPv6 address that DigitalOcean assigns to servers.
 Request IPv6 addresses on all new DigitalOcean servers.
-* Tweak: Make sure that certain messages only display to users who pass the wpcd_is_admin() check.
+* Tweak: Make sure that certain messages only display to users who pass the wpcd_is_admin() check instead of all users.
 * Tweak: WPAPP - Disable old PHP versions on new servers by default.
 Add controls to allow admin to re-enable them on a server-by-server basis.
 * Tweak: WPAPP - Preference ipv4 over ipv6 (update bash create-server script)
 * Tweak: WPAPP - Validate certain fields on the server monit/healing tab before allowing an operation - this prevents monit from throwing an error because it cannot parse its configuration files.
 * Tweak: WPAPP - Updated the list of WP versions to add wp 5.9.1.
 * Tweak: WPAPP - Add new notification type to handle upcoming features in the POWERTOOLS add-on.
+* Tweak: WPAPP - Display the final status of PHP versions as they are being installed when the server is provisioned.
 * Fix: WPAPP - Staging and Cloned sites did not carry-over the metas that indicate the status of the various caches.
+* Fix: WPAPP - Individual toggle switches on monit components were not working - only the 'all' switches did what they were supposed to do.
 * Fix: WPAPP - Typo on site TOOLS tab - reset permissions description should say 664 for files, not 644.
 * Dev: WPAPP - New filter to allow providers to add text to any error messages when a server immediately fails to deploy.